CMU-SAFARI/RawHash/test/README.md

 ## Read Mapping

-The scripts and a [README](./evaluation/read_mapping/README.md) can be found in the [read mapping directory](./evaluation/read_mapping/) to perform read mapping using UNCALLED, Sigmap and RawHash.
+The scripts and a [README](./evaluation/read_mapping/README.md) can be found in the [read mapping directory](./evaluation/read_mapping/) to perform read mapping using UNCALLED, Sigmap, RawHash, and RawHash2.

 To start performing the read mapping evaluations, enter [./evaluation/read_mapping](./evaluation/read_mapping/)